miroslawsteblik/miroslawsteblik/README.md

 --->
 # Hi there, I'm Miro! 👋

-I'm a passionate developer with a keen interest in open-source projects and collaborative development.
+I'm a passionate developer with a keen interest in financial data projects and collaborative development.
 Welcome to my GitHub profile!

 ## 🚀 About Me